sschuberth/gfw-msys1-packages/README.md

 * Upload the compressed catalogue and updated master catalogue files to one of the web server locations listed as _repository uri_ at the end of the [update-mingw-get.sh](https://github.com/sschuberth/mingwGitDevEnv/blob/master/update-mingw-get.sh) script. _(Currently only I have access to this location, so please contact me instead.)_
 * Upload the package archives to the web server location that is listed as _download-host uri_ in its catalogue file. _(As it probably makes sense to host all mingwGitDevEnv related packages in one place, please contact me instead.)_
 * Send a [pull request](https://github.com/sschuberth/mingwGitDevEnv-packages/pulls).

+## Getting in contact

+We now have a [mailing list](http://groups.google.com/group/mingwGitDevEnv) for developers.